 You may notice that on July 16, the EU Council updated the list of the epidemiologically safe third countries based on data collected throughout the previous two weeks, and how the situation related to the pandemic developed in these countries – though Croatia has decided to not accept this list.
 So, while you may be able to travel the EU, you will need to prove a negative PCR test (not rapid test) to cross over into Croatia (or undertake 14 days isolation).

 Residents of Andorra, Monaco, San Marino and the Vatican should be considered as EU residents for the purpose of this recommendation.

 Use this website to stay up-to-date on the EU border changes.

-There is no need for a PCR test for COVID-19 to enter if you are from the EU or EEA.
+There is no need to show proof of a negative PCR test for COVID-19 to enter if you are from the EU or EEA.

-Note: Border police do have the authority to impose it on individuals for whom it is determined during border checks that they have been in contact with a person infected with COVID-19.
+Note: Border police do have the authority to impose quarantine on individuals for whom it is determined during border checks that they have been in contact with a person infected with COVID-19.

 Croatian Passport Holders